How to Preserve Collagen: What Works and What’s a Waste

 Why Prevention Matters More Than Correction

-Around your mid-20s, collagen production begins to slow.
+Around your mid-20s, collagen production begins to slow, roughly 1% per year, which is why the changes feel subtle at first and then suddenly obvious.
 Over time, that shows up as thinner skin, softer contours, and fine lines that don’t bounce back the way they used to.
 This is normal.

 Collagen is the structural protein that gives skin its firmness and resilience.
 Aging, stress, sun exposure, and inflammation gradually break it down faster than the body can replace it.